The Biggest Loser season 2: Week 7

 This week's challenge took place at a beach, and one member of the duo would go to the ocean and fill a bucket of water and put it in any competitor's bucket, the other would hold it.
 All the girls and Jeff filled buckets, the others held them.
 The winning duo would get surfing lessons in Hawaii, and immunity.
 Pete was the first to let go, them Mark, Matt, and Seth wins it for him and Suzy.
-Matt later finds out his uncle had passed away.
+Matt later finds out his uncle had died.

 At the weigh-in, Andrea and Mark lose 20 pounds (4.18%).
 Shannon and Matt lose 23 pounds (4.63%).
 Pete and Jeff lose 18 pounds (2.86%) and lose the weigh-in.
 Jeff felt he should go home because he felt he had reached a lot of his goals, and that Pete could have chosen anyone to be his duo, but chose him.
 At elimination, Caroline is surprised when everyone expresses how much they like their duos and how they have bonded.
 Matt and Shannon vote for Pete, Seth and Suzy vote for Jeff, so Mark and Andrea cast the final vote to eliminate Pete.
+At home, Pete lost a total of 137 lbs.
+His wife, Pam also lost a total of 50 lbs and are starting their plans on having their own family.

 Week 8

 Jeff is disappointed when the house voted to keep him there and Pete went home.
 The players walk outside to find a container that says, "dig in to find your temptation".
 They all dig in to find a note that says, "congratulations, you all get makeovers from the Christophe salon in Beverly Hills".
 All the contestants got makeovers, a new outfit, and a photo shoot.
 The women were featured in Prevention Magazine.

 At the challenge, each duo had to ride a bike up a hill.
 Behind the bikes was a member of everyone's family (Matt's dad, Suzy's sister, Seth's wife, Jeff's daughter, Shannon's daughter, Mark's wife, and Andrea's husband).
 The winning duo won immunity and got to spend the evening with their family member.
 Seth and Suzy won.

 At the weigh-in, Jeff lost 10 pounds (3.40%).
 Shannon and Matt lost 12 pounds (2.53%).
 Andrea and Mark lost 3 pounds (0.66%) pushing them below the yellow line.

 At elimination, Jeff votes for Andrea, Seth and Suzy vote for Mark, and Matt and Shannon cast the deciding vote to eliminate Mark.
 Matt gets emotional when voting for Mark because he thought it would ruin their friendship.
 Matt wrote a letter to Mark saying how sorry he was, and at the end of the episode, Mark forgives him.
+At home, Mark has lost 130 lbs.